orgvue2/gizmocookbook/chapter9/custom_dimension.md

 // and including parent and 2 levels down
 ```

-#### How to add multiple bins to the custom filter
+#### How to add multiple bins to the custom filter?
 You can extend a custom dimension to contain multiple bins.
 To do this, you will add lists of name:entries pairs in {}.

 Here is an example:

  ```js
  /** {"name":"Report Filters"} */